ryirv/F20GA/Render/Blender_Project_Files_V1/Dean Ice Cream/Readme.md

 I started with some simple sketches of ice cream.
 My main inspiration was from cup-style ice-creams from fast food restaurants such as the McFlurry.
+I added to these sketches a couple of times, of particular note was when I was trying to figure out the path that the "extruded" ice cream should take.